Axiom Works

 Air-Gapped Deployment

-Full functionality without internet.
-Local LLM inference, on-premises knowledge graph, offline-first.
+Designed for full functionality without internet.
+Local LLM inference via Ollama, on-premises knowledge graph, offline-first architecture.

 Post-Quantum Encryption